 Before these islands were discovered, they were uninhabited.
 Then, in 1461, the first settlers who arrived here left the Portuguese province of the Algarve.
 These settlers occupied the islands of Santiago and Fogo and also brought in many Negro slaves from Guinea.

-According to Abbreviationfinder, the Venetian navigator Alvise Cadamosto took credit for this discovery, which took place in his second voyage of 1456 to West Africa, but more reliable historical elements attribute it to the Genoese Antonio da Noli, that is Antoniotto Usodimare who, at the service of the Infante Enrico del Portugal, was sailing together with his brother Bartolomeo and his nephew Raphael, right around the coasts of West Africa.
+According to Abbreviationfinder, an acronym site which also features history of Cape Verde, the Venetian navigator Alvise Cadamosto took credit for this discovery, which took place in his second voyage of 1456 to West Africa, but more reliable historical elements attribute it to the Genoese Antonio da Noli, that is Antoniotto Usodimare who, at the service of the Infante Enrico del Portugal, was sailing together with his brother Bartolomeo and his nephew Raphael, right around the coasts of West Africa.

 The day on which the discovery took place was 1st May 1460, the feast of San Filippo and San Giacomo, and referred to only two islands.
 The other eight were found the following year by the Portuguese Diego Gomez.
 And since then the islands have always been under Portugal’s rule.